kozie/dotfiles/README.md

-# dotfiles
+# Dotfiles

-These are my dotfiles.
-Use them if you like :)
+These are my dotfiles i use on mac and linux environments.
+Please don't hesitate to use them if you would like to 👌

-### Sublime Packages
-- 1337 color schemes
-- AdvancedNewFile
-- All Autocomplete
-- Babel
-- BracketHighlighter
-- DevDocs
-- DocBlockr
-- Emmet
-- HexViewer
-- Seti UI (Seti UX)
-- SidebarEnhancements
-- Vintageous
-- Wrap Plus